Infinite-dimensional uniform polyhedra: Combinatorics of covers

 \section{Combinatorics of covers}

-In this subsection we shall need basic operations and relations on covers as introduced in \cite[\ref{metr:cover notation}]{M2}, as well as the following additional notation.
+In this subsection we shall need basic operations and relations on covers as introduced in \cite[\S\ref{metr:cover notation}]{M2}, as well as the following additional notation.

 \begin{definition}[Nerve] We recall that the {\it nerve} of a cover $C\subset 2^S$ of a set $S$ is the simplicial poset $N(C)\subset 2^C$, where a subset $B\subset C$ is a simplex of $N(C)$ iff $\bigcap B$ (the intersection of all elements of $B$) is nonempty.
-The notion of nerve was introduced by Alexandroff \cite{Al}.
+The notion of nerve was introduced by Alexandroff \cite{Al}; the poset view was employed by Segal \cite{Se}.
 We note that for a cover $C$,

 $\bullet$ $C$ countable and point-finite iff $N(C)$ is a simplicial complex;

 $\bullet$ $C$ is countable and Noetherian iff $N(C)$ is a Noetherian simplicial complex;

 $\bullet$ $C$ is countable and star-finite iff $N(C)$ is a locally finite simplicial complex. \end{definition}